remidinishanth/distributed_systems/s3/minio/readme.md

 A server pool is a set of minio server nodes which pool their drives and resources, creating a unit of expansion.
 All nodes in a server pool share their hardware resources in an isolated namespace.

+A MinIO cluster is built on server pools, and server pools are built on erasure sets.

 ## Erasure coding

+* Erasure sets, built per server pool, are sets of nodes and drives to which MinIO applies erasure coding to protect data from loss and corruption.
+* Erasure coding breaks objects into data and parity blocks and can use these blocks to reconstruct missing or corrupted blocks if necessary.
+With MinIO’s highest level of protection (8 parity or EC:8), you may lose up to half of the total drives and still recover data.
+* For example, in a 16-drive setup, data can be split into 12 data shards and 4 parity shards, allowing the system to rebuild data even if up to 4 drives fail.

 Data shards contain a portion of a given object.
 Parity shards contain a mathematical representation of the object used for rebuilding Data shards.

-Erasure Coding (EC): MinIO employs Reed-Solomon erasure coding to break objects into data and parity shards, distributing them across multiple drives to ensure fault tolerance.
-For example, in a 16-drive setup, data can be split into 12 data shards and 4 parity shards, allowing the system to rebuild data even if up to 4 drives fail.

 <img width="1030" height="540" alt="image" src="https://github.com/user-attachments/assets/45f2609b-43c4-4988-99d7-b6a2c173d17a" />